ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2020-36621](https://github.com/Live-Hack-CVE/CVE-2020-36621) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2020-36621.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2020-36621.svg)

 ## CVE-2020-36620
- A vulnerability was found in Brondahl EnumStringValues 4.0.1.
+ A vulnerability was found in Brondahl EnumStringValues up to 4.0.0.
 It has been declared as problematic.
 This vulnerability affects the function GetStringValuesWithPreferences_Uncache of the file EnumStringValues/EnumExtensions.cs.
 The manipulation leads to resource consumption.
-Upgrading to version 4.0.2 is able to address this issue.
+Upgrading to version 4.0.1 is able to address this issue.
 The name of the patch is c0fc7806beb24883cc2f9543ebc50c0820297307.
 It is recommended to upgrade the affected component.
 VDB-216466 is the identifier assigned to this vulnerability.